GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 In the course of data reduction pipelines, certain primitives will make requests for calibrations.
-For example, both ``biasCorrect`` and ``flatCorrect`` will make requests through the Calibration Request Service for *processed_bias* and *processed_flat* calibration files that meet their respective requests.
+For example, both ``biasCorrect`` and ``flatCorrect`` will make requests through the Calibration Request Service for *processed_bias* and *processed_flat* calibration files that match their respective requests.

 These calibration requests are serviced by what is called the Calibration Manager.
-The Calibration Manager is a service provided by the Gemini Observatory facility, *fitsstore*, but can also be run as a stand alone server -- something we might call the "local calmanager."
+The Calibration Manager is a service provided by the Gemini Observatory facility, *fitsstore*, but can also be run as a stand alone server -- something we conventionally call the "local calmanager."
 In either case, requests made on this service are identical.

 The system provides a calibration management and association feature.
 Essentially, given a science frame and a requested calibration type, the system is able to